12th (Service) Battalion, Gloucestershire Regiment (Bristol's Own): Hundred Days Offensive

 The Allies launched their own Hundred Days Offensive on 8 August 1918, when 5th Division was in reserve.
 It then came into action at the Third Battle of Albert on 21 August.
 This was a three-phase attack, with 5th Division passing through 37th Division for the second phase.
 95th Brigade led, with 12th Gloucesters as its reserve.
-Once the second objective had been taken, 12th Gloucesters took over and despite having lost the barrage advanced over a mile of open country with some of 1st East Surreys and just reached the Arras–Albert railway before meeting stronger opposition.
-Mist now hampered the artillery and tanks and the battalion was unable to push beyond the railway to the final objective.
+Once the second objective had been taken, 12th Gloucesters took over and, despite having lost the barrage, advanced over a mile of open country with some of 1st East Surreys and just reached the Arras–Albert railway before meeting stronger opposition.
+Mist now hampered the artillery and tanks, and the battalion was unable to push beyond the railway to the final objective.
 It had lost an officer and 11 other ranks killed, and nearly 100 wounded.
 Next day the battalion consolidated, then drove off a German counter-attack at 17.30, capturing 180 prisoners and five machine guns in the process.
-On 23 August, reinforced by two companies of 1st DCLI, the battalion launched an attack at 11.00 behind a creeping barrage to capture the railway line itself.
+On 23 August, reinforced by two companies of 1st DCLI, the battalion launched an attack at 11.00 behind a creeping barrage to capture the railway line.
 The Germans had numerous machine gun nests along it and caused numerous casualties before they were overrun.
 Having lost the barrage, the battalion was unable to advance beyond the ridge to Irles, and requested reinforcements.
 Before they arrived, the neighbouring brigade attacked, so Lt-Col Colt led a charge by the remainder of 12th Gloucesters and the DCLI companies to capture the village, though losses were heavy: 30 men were killed and nine officers and 170 men wounded, including Lt-Col Colt (who was awarded the DSO).
 The previous CO, Lt-Col Rawson, returned to command the battalion.